-Formally, the header field is specified as follows using Augmented Backus-Naur Form ([ABNF]):
+Formally, the header field is specified as shown below using Augmented Backus-Naur Form [ABNF].
+Examples of valid header fields with explanations of their semantics can be found in Appendix B.

-authres-header = "Authentication-Results:" [CFWS] authserv-id

-[CFWS authres-version]

-(no-result / 1resinfo) [CFWS] CRLF

-- authserv-id = value ; see below for a description of this element - authres-version = 1DIGIT [CFWS] ; indicates which version of this specification is in use; ; this specification is version "1", and the absence of a ; version implies this version of the specification - no-result = [CFWS] ";" [CFWS] "none" ; the special case of "none" is used to indicate that no ; message authentication was performed methodspec = [CFWS] method [CFWS] "=" [CFWS] result ; indicates which authentication method was evaluated ; and what its output was method = Keyword [[CFWS] "/" [CFWS] method-version] ; a method indicates which method's result is ; represented by "result", and is one of the methods ; explicitly defined as valid in this document ; or is an extension method as defined below method-version = 1DIGIT [CFWS] ; indicates which version of the method specification is ; in use, corresponding to the matching entry in the IANA ; "Email Authentication Methods" registry; a value of "1" ; is assumed if this version string is absent result = Keyword ; indicates the results of the attempt to authenticate ; the message; see below for details ptype = Keyword ; indicates whether the property being evaluated was ; a parameter to an [SMTP] command, was a value taken ; from a message header field, was some property of ; the message body, or was some other property evaluated by ; the receiving MTA; expected to be one of the "property ; types" explicitly defined as valid, or an extension ; ptype, as defined below property = special-smtp-verb / Keyword ; indicates more specifically than "ptype" what the ; source of the evaluated property is; the exact meaning ; is specific to the method whose result is being reported ; and is defined more clearly below special-smtp-verb = "mailfrom" / "rcptto" ; special cases of [SMTP] commands that are made up ; of multiple words pvalue = [CFWS] (value / [[local-part] "@"] domain-name) [CFWS] ; the value extracted from the message property defined ; by the "ptype.property" construction "local-part" is defined in Section 3.4.1 of [MAIL], and "CFWS" is defined in Section 3.2.2 of [MAIL].
+''' authres-header-field = "Authentication-Results:" authres-payload authres-payload = [CFWS] authserv-id [ CFWS authres-version ] ( no-result / 1resinfo ) [CFWS] CRLF authserv-id = value ; see below for a description of this element authres-version = 1DIGIT [CFWS] ; indicates which version of this specification is in use; ; this specification is version "1", and the absence of a ; version implies this version of the specification no-result = [CFWS] ";" [CFWS] "none" ; the special case of "none" is used to indicate that no ; message authentication was performed resinfo = [CFWS] ";" methodspec [ CFWS reasonspec ] [ CFWS 1propspec ] methodspec = [CFWS] method [CFWS] "=" [CFWS] result ; indicates which authentication method was evaluated ; and what its output was reasonspec = "reason" [CFWS] "=" [CFWS] value ; a free-form comment on the reason the given result ; was returned propspec = ptype [CFWS] "."
+[CFWS] property [CFWS] "=" pvalue ; an indication of which properties of the message ; were evaluated by the authentication scheme being ; applied to yield the reported result '''

+''' method = Keyword [ [CFWS] "/" [CFWS] method-version ] ; a method indicates which method's result is ; represented by "result"; it is one of the methods ; explicitly defined as valid in this document ; or is an extension method as defined below method-version = 1DIGIT [CFWS] ; indicates which version of the method specification is ; in use, corresponding to the matching entry in the IANA ; "Email Authentication Methods" registry; a value of "1" ; is assumed if this version string is absent result = Keyword ; indicates the results of the attempt to authenticate ; the message; see below for details ptype = Keyword ; indicates whether the property being evaluated was ; a parameter to an SMTP command [SMTP], was a value taken ; from a message header field, was some property of ; the message body, or was some other property evaluated by ; the receiving MTA; expected to be one of the "property ; types" explicitly defined as valid, or an extension % \left( 1\right) =\left( 1\right) \left( 1\right) ; ptype, as defined below property = special-smtp-verb / Keyword ; indicates more specifically than "ptype" what the ; source of the evaluated property is; the exact meaning ; is specific to the method whose result is being reported ; and is defined more clearly below special-smtp-verb = "mailfrom" / "rcptto" ; special cases of SMTP commands [SMTP] that are made up ; of multiple words pvalue = [CFWS] ( value / [ [ local-part ] "@" ] domain-name ) [CFWS] ; the value extracted from the message property defined ; by the "ptype.property" construction "local-part" is defined in Section 3.4.1 of [MAIL], as modified by [RFC6531].
+"CFWS" is defined in Section 3.2.2 of [MAIL]. '''

 "Keyword" is defined in Section 4.1.2 of [SMTP].
-The "value" is as defined in Section 5.1 of [MIME].
-The "domain-name" is as defined in Section 3.5 of [DKIM].
-The "Keyword" used in "result" above is further constrained by the necessity of being enumerated in Section 2.7.
-See Section 2.5 for a description of the authserv-id element.
-If the value portion of a "pvalue" construction identifies something intended to be an email identity, then it MUST use the right hand portion of that ABNF definition.
-The list of commands eligible for use with the "smtp" ptype can be found in Section 4.1 of [SMTP].
-Kucherawy Standards Track [Page 11] The "propspec" may be omitted if, for example, the method was unable to extract any properties to do its evaluation yet has a result to report.
+It is further constrained by the necessity of being registered in the Internet Assigned Numbers Authority (IANA) registry relevant to the context in which it is used.
+See Sections 2.3, 2.7, and 6.